actionprojecteu/action-tool/StreetSpectra.md

 streetspectra-zenodo
 ```

-* The `password` field contains the Zenodo API Key.
+* The `conn-password` field contains the Zenodo API Key.
-* The `extra` field contains the HTTP page size and the transactions per second rate limit for search requests.
+* The `conn-extra` field contains a JSON string with the HTTP page size and the transactions per second rate limit for search requests.

 For testing purposes, an extra connection to Zenodo sandbox environment may be created: